ta-data-sao/55_DAPT/Labs/M02-L01-introduction_to_bi_and_tableau/M02-L01-introduction_to_bi_and_tableau.md

 4. Use ; as field separator.
 5. Once the data set has been imported, change the data type for the `Year` field to string.
 6. Create a new field called Quarter by [binning](https://onlinehelp.tableau.com/current/pro/desktop/en-us/calculations_bins.htm) the month field using a bin size of 4.
-7. Create a new worksheet, drag the newly-created Quarter field into the Rows section, and drag the Number of Records measure to the center of the view.
+7. Create a new worksheet, drag the newly-created Quarter field into the Rows section, and drag the liquor_store_sales(count) measure to the center of the view.
 You will notice that the quarters are currently named labeled 0, 4, 8, 12.
 [Rename](https://onlinehelp.tableau.com/current/pro/desktop/en-us/datafields_fieldproperties_aliases_ex1editing.htm) them more intuitively by right-clicking on the Quarter dimension, selecting Aliases and changing their names to Q1, Q2, Q3, and Q4 respectively.
 8. Create new worksheets with tabular views for each of the following metrics.
     - Total Retail Sales by Year/Quarter (rows).
     - Average Retail Sales by Year/Quarter (rows).